apuratepp/iTunes-Sync-Android/README.md

 ## Todo
 * Fix bugs.
 Failed to copy songs with special characters (like ñ)
-* Take care of duplicate playlists names
+* Take care of duplicated playlists names
 * more Todo